“26. Temple Recommends,” General Handbook: Serving in The Church of Jesus Christ of Latter-day Saints (2020).

-Those who are issued limited-use recommends to participate in sealings are interviewed by a member of the bishopric or the branch president.
+Those who are issued temple recommends to participate in sealings are interviewed by a member of the bishopric or the branch president.
 They are also interviewed by a member of the stake or mission presidency.

 Children under age 8 do not need a recommend to be sealed to their parents.
 Nor do they need a recommend to observe the sealing of their siblings, stepsiblings, or half siblings to their parents.

-Married members and members who are 21 or older may be sealed to their parents or observe a sealing only if they are (1) endowed and (2) have a current temple recommend.
+Members who are 21 or older may be sealed to their parents or observe a sealing only if they are (1) endowed and (2) have a current temple recommend.

 They are at least 18 years old.